mimoo/Diffie-Hellman_Backdoor/backdoor_generator/README.md

 Nobus:

-* `p-1` has to be big enough to be resistant to factorizations like QS and NFS
+* `p-1` has to be big enough to be resistant to factorizations like QS and NFS.
-* `p-1` factors have to be greater than 300 bits
+* `p-1` factors have to be greater than 300 bits to be resistant to ECM.
-* `p-1` factors `p_i` have to be checked s.t. `p_i - 1` are not smooth
+* `p-1` factors `p_i` have to be checked s.t. `p_i - 1` are not smooth to be resistant to Pollard p-1.

-exploitability:
+Exploitability:

-* Pohlig-Hellman need the 'small' factors to be small enough
+* Pohlig-Hellman need the 'small' factors to be small enough.

 proposition: